 As said above, the bond’s indenture will include info on when and how the issuer will call the bond back.
 Let us understand the call provision with the help of an example.

 Company ABC issues bond in the year 2015 with a maturity in 2030.
-As per the bond’s indenture, the Company ABC may buy back the bond in the fourth, sixth, and eighth year.
+As per the bond’s indenture, the Company ABC may buy back the bond in the fourth, sixth, and eighth years.
 Further, the indenture also sets the call price, i.e., the amount that the issuer needs to pay to redeem the bond.
-As per the agreement, the issuer will pay 10%, 7%, and 5% premium for calling the bond in the fourth, sixth, and the eighth year, respectively.
+As per the agreement, the issuer will pay a 10%, 7%, and 5% premium for calling the bond in the fourth, sixth, and eighth years, respectively.